-Prerequisite(s): A grade of C- or better in each of the following: CUL 100, CUL 101, CUL 104, CUL 106, CUL 108, and CUL 115; plus a valid ServSafe Certificate or successful completion of CUL 111
+Prerequisite(s): CUL 100, CUL 101, CUL 104, CUL 106, CUL 108, and CUL 115, each with a grade of C- or better; a valid ServSafe Certificate or successful completion of CUL 111

 CUL 111 - SANITATION AND SAFETY

 A study of sanitation and safety problems encountered in the food service industry, with an emphasis on proper food handling techniques.
 A nationally-recognized food service safety and sanitation exam (NRAEF) is taken as part of the course.